Andrew Collins (broadcaster): Mr Blue Sky

 Collins' first solo-written comedy, Mr Blue Sky for BBC Radio 4, starred Mark Benton and Rebecca Front and aired in May and June 2011.
 It was recommissioned for a second series in 2012.
 It focused on Harvey Easter (Benton), an eternally optimistic man in his 40s and his more realistic wife Jax (played in series two by Claire Skinner), and the rest of the family including son Robbie, daughter Charlie and grandmother Lou.
-Jim Bob of indie duo Carter The Unstoppable Sex Machine recorded a cover of "Mr. Blue Sky" by Electric Light Orchestra for the theme tune.
+Jim Bob of indie duo Carter the Unstoppable Sex Machine recorded a cover of "Mr. Blue Sky" by Electric Light Orchestra for the theme tune.

-In the Observer, radio critic Miranda Sawyer said "this series charms" and praised Benton's "lovely" performance.
-The List gave it 3/5, calling it "warmly cosy".
-The Guardian found it "full of warm, nicely observed lines".
-After its second series aired in April and May 2012 (Moira Petty in The Stage praised Benton's performance as "an essay in finely nuanced felicity"), Mr Blue Sky was not recommissioned for a third series.
+Radio critic Miranda Sawyer in The Observer praised Benton's "lovely" performance and said "this series charms."
+The List gave it 3/5, calling it "warmly cosy."
+The Guardian found it "full of warm, nicely observed lines."
+After its second series aired in April and May 2012 (Moira Petty in The Stage praised Benton's performance as "an essay in finely nuanced felicity"), Mr. Blue Sky was not recommissioned for a third series.